mstksg/inCode/copy/entries/fixvec-2.md

 To index our previous type, we used some abstract `Finite` type, where `Finite n` conveniently represented the type of all possible indices to a `Vec n a`.
-We can do something similar, inductively, as well:
+We can do something similar, inductively, as well.

+Let's think about this inductively.
+How would we construct a valid index into a vector of size `n`?
+Well, there are two ways:

+1. We can always make a "zeroth" index for a vector of size `'S n`, to get the first item.
+2. If we have an index into the ith item of a vector of size `n`, then we have an index into the i+1th item of a vector of size `'S n`.

+We can write this out as a GADT:

 ```haskell
 !!!fixvec-2/VecInductive.hs "data Fin ::" "deriving instance Show (Fin n)"
 ```

-I always thought of this inductive definition of `Fin` as a cute trick, because I don't think there was any way I could have thought of it on my own.
-But if you play around it enough, you might be able to convince yourself that there are exactly `n` inhabitants of `Fin n`.
+If you play around it enough, you might be able to convince yourself that there are exactly `n` inhabitants of `Fin n`.

 For example, for `Fin ('S 'Z)` (indices for a one-item vector), there should be